MJ029/Machine-Learning-101/2-Data Pre-Processing/ReadMe.md

 # Data Pre-processing

-- Data pre-Processing is one of the important task in Machine/Deep Learning field.
+- Data Pre-Processing is one of the important task in Machine/Deep Learning field.
 - Pre-processing refers to the transformations applied to our data before feeding it to the algorithm.
 - Data Pre-processing is a technique that is used to convert the raw data into a clean data-set.
 In other words, whenever the data is gathered from different sources it is collected in raw format which is not feasible for the analysis.
 - To achieve a best result in the applied model in Machine Learning projects the format of the data has to be in a proper manner.